oscj/rand-stock/README.md

 No more TSLA calls.
 No more PLTR calls.
 Put all your money in a random stock and [perform better than the S&P500](https://www.youtube.com/watch?v=NfSGm9DDQ3o&ab_channel=Node14)

 Honestly, I couldn't find a random stock generator that I truly loved.
 So I decided to make my own.
-Shows you standard stats for the stock as well as most recent news specific to that stocl.
+Shows you standard stats for the stock as well as most recent news specific to that stock.

 ### How it works
 - Python server (Flask)